 Ouya controller price jump.
 Why?!?

-I found out later that the Ouya controller is going to be made out aluminum instead of the usual plastics.
+I found out later that the Ouya controller is going to be made out of aluminum instead of the usual plastics.
 This worries me a little because the reason why controllers of the past didn’t use metals is two reasons.
 Reason 1 is the paint scratches really easy anyone with a cel-phone that didn’t have it in a protective case can attest to this.
 And Reason 2 is it’s a wireless controller, and encasing a controller in metal doesn’t help out with wireless connectivity.
-I don’t care if it’s the latest bluetooth technology it’s still wrong to get metal near any wireless device operating on the Ghz bandwidth.
+I don’t care if it’s the latest Bluetooth technology it’s still wrong to get metal near any wireless device operating on the GHz bandwidth.

 Now, I could sit there and throw a temper tantrum about it.
 But why really?
 None of the lead Ouya titles are going to be couch co-op/multiplayer because of the android platform they are derived from.
 A lot of android games aren’t something you have groups of people around watching a phone.
 Thus when you see developers porting like crazy a lot of them aren’t going to have the 2-4 controller charm behind them.
 Perhaps down the road. but that is about it.

 If there was a lead title similar to smash brothers, or a good FPS split-screen, or hell even a good port of bubbles or Bomberman to Ouya. perhaps it’s worth throwing the extra $150 for 4 controllers. but I think at most I may just buy another Ouya. slam fedora onto it to make it a router/firewall box . and then keep the extra controller for 2 player gaming.
 That’s about it really.